 “No. Let us see if He comes to improve the condition of the people, to develop their minds and hearts and give them the knowledge of God.
 If He did turn the cup into gold, what benefit is there in this—what profit or help to the people?
 Rather He would cloud the intellect and the reason by doing such strange things.

 “So we see that the Manifestation cannot follow the desire of the people.
 He must bring to the world something which all the people can understand, in order that they may recognize that His cause is from God.
 Now what shall this something be?
 It is to make the people understand.
-We may say to a man, ‘Close your eyes that you may not see,’ and he will close them; or ‘close your ears that you may not hear,’ and he will close them; but when we say ‘close your mind that you may not understand,’ then that is impossible.
+We may say to a man, ‘Close your eyes that you may not see’, and he will close them; or ‘close your ears that you may not hear’, and he will close them; but when we say ‘close your mind that you may not understand’, then that is impossible.

 “For example, I may say that I am sure I can wrestle with and overthrow a certain man; the people may declare that I cannot do it; but I am so sure—because I know—that the more they say I cannot, the more positive I become.
 When a person has learned something like a parrot, as soon as he meets with real opposition he will deny what he has learned; but if in his own mind he understands the matter, then the more he is opposed, the more sure he becomes.
 If all the people of the world came and told us that two and two make less than four, would we be disturbed?
 No, because we understand this matter.
 When we under- stand Bahá’u’lláh’s Revelation as well as this, then we can stand firm and say to all the world, ‘You are wrong, for we are sure.’
 This kind of understanding only flourishes by opposition.